EricaThompson/campsound/README.md

 A live link to the site hosted on Heroku is here: https://campsound.herokuapp.com/#/

 ## Technologies
+This fullstack single-page application was created with Ruby on Rails, React, Redux, Node.js, SQL, Active Record, Active Storage, AWS, AJAX, JSX, Jbuilder, CSS3 and JSX.

+## Instructions
+To run this application, after cloning the repository fun `npm install` in the root directory to add the node dependencies.
+In one terminal run `npm start`, with Ruby on Rails installed, run `rails server` in another terminal, navigate to `localhost:3000` in your web browser.

 ## Feature Highlight No. 1
 ![screenshot of artist page](https://campsound-dev.s3-us-west-1.amazonaws.com/Screen+Shot+2020-12-22+at+10.55.11+PM.png)